 Additionally, because salmon oil is derived from the tissues of cold water species, it may cause an allergic reaction in some individuals.
 As a result, those with a sensitive digestive system may benefit more from green-lipped mussel oil as it has been found to be easier on the stomach and less likely to cause allergy symptoms.

-Both green-lipped mussel oil and salmon oil are known for their anti-inflammatory properties, which can help to alleviate swelling and pain in the joints.
+Both green-lipped mussel oil and salmon oil are known for their soothing attributes, which can help to alleviate swelling and discomfort in the joints.
 However, green-lipped mussel oil contains a unique compound called Eicosatetraenoic Acid (ETA), which is not found in salmon oil.
-ETA has been shown to have powerful anti-inflammatory effects and is thought to be one of the main reasons for the effectiveness of green-lipped mussel oil.
+ETA has been shown to have powerful anti-swelling effects and is thought to be one of the main reasons for the effectiveness of green-lipped mussel oil.